 “The acoustic performance of roller shutters is maximized when installation prioritizes airtight sealing and incorporates thermally insulated slats,” explains Dr. Emily Ward, Acoustical Engineer.
 “Combining multiple layers of sound barriers is key to attenuating both low and high-frequency noise effectively.”

-Installer John Matthews adds, “Retrofitting existing shutters with foam infill and upgrading gaskets can yield up to 30% improvement in noise reduction based on our field measurements.”
+Installer Mark Matthews adds, “Retrofitting existing shutters with foam infill and upgrading gaskets can yield up to 30% improvement in noise reduction based on our field measurements.”

 Manufacturer Innovations and Noise Reduction Features to Consider

-Leading manufacturers like Somfy and Hunter Douglas have developed roller shutters with proprietary foam-filled slats and enhanced sealing systems, achieving STC ratings exceeding 45 in certified tests.[4]
-Some brands employ multi-chamber profiles that trap air, improving the noise reduction rating (NRR) beyond traditional solid slat designs.
+Leading manufacturers such as Somfy and Hunter Douglas have developed roller shutters with proprietary foam-filled slats and enhanced sealing systems, achieving STC ratings exceeding 45 in certified tests.[4]
+Multi-chamber profiles trap air and enhance the noise reduction rating (NRR), outperforming traditional solid slat designs.
+Some products also use quieter motor systems and improved guide geometry to reduce operating noise, which matters for homes where daily use is frequent.

 Practical Steps Homeowners Can Take to Improve Soundproofing Effectiveness